SoftBank makes mountains of cash off of human laziness – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 Natasha and Danny and Alex and Grace were all here to chat through the week’s biggest tech happenings.
-It was yet another crazy week, but did our best to get through as much of it as we could.
+It was yet another crazy week, but we did our best to get through as much of it as we could.
 Here’s the rundown, in case you are reading along with us!

 - Square is buying Tidal in a deal that some are skeptical of, but one about which we found quite a lot to like.